FilippoGurioli/test-2-code-llm/docs/design.md

 ## CLI Handler

-The CLI Handler implements a **Chain of Responsibility** with a **Command Pattern** for validation and processing.
+The CLI Handler implements a **Chain of Responsibility** for validation.
 It provides a clean separation between command parsing, validation, and execution delegation.

 Since the execution logic is demanded to internal components, the CLI Handler focuses on argument parsing and validation.
 To achieve these functionalities, it employs two macro components: